 Probiotics reduce the risk of certain digestive problems by 50%.
 (52)

-Bottom Line: Probiotics helps sufferers of bowel disorders.
+Bottom Line: Probiotics benefit health by helping sufferers of bowel disorders.

 Probiotics supplements are available in tablets, powders and capsules.